 The Juvenile Code specifies the types of final orders in abuse, neglect, dependency, and termination of parental rights cases that may be appealed by an aggrieved party who has standing to appeal.
 See G.S.
-7B-1001(a).
+7B-1001(a), (a1).
+Significant changes were made to G.S.
+7B-1001, the statute designating which juvenile orders may be appealed, and the Rules of Appellate Procedure, both of which became effective on January 1, 2019.